wwqrd/wwqrd.github.io/_posts/2020-04-03-the-insanity-of-business-as-charity.md

 "invisible hand of the market"?
 Maybe some business needs to fail so that labour can go elsewhere and the economy can adapt.
 Maybe there should be some protected industries, but not all of them.

-So buisness is safe for now, but the furloughed are still under seige, they may not have jobs to go back to despite the intervention -- so lets not.
+Business is safe for now, but the furloughed are still under seige.
+They know that they may not have jobs to go back to despite the intervention -- so lets not.
 Let's instead improve welfare, support the population directly through Universal Basic Income.
 Allow people to innovate and move on with their lives.